Using Git on Windows is way easier once you find a combination of tools that you’re comfortable with.

 In this blog post you’ll learn about:

-- My preferred way of using Git via the command line on Windows
+- Using Git via the command line on Windows

 - The tool that I use for diffs, and resolving any Git merge conflict that may occur (including 3-way merges)